 Carl also shared that Steve has a background that lends itself to thinking about complex problems to solve, working on, “more enterprise stuff pre-WordPress, on a wide variety of platforms and programming languages.”

 Steve did a great job with Gravity Flow, and I'm happy to see it out there.
-On his personal blog, he highlights use cases for the product, which are real world examples based on how his first 100 beta testers are using it.
+On his personal blog, he highlights use cases for the product, which are real-world examples based on how his first 100 beta testers are using it.

 The main plugin continues to dominate the WordPress forms space.
-Though it is commercial only, it powers hundreds of thousands of websites, and has dozens of official add-ons.
-Carl has told me many times he doesn't even view most other WordPress forms plugins as competition (though newer entrants like Ninja Forms are doing quite well for themselves), as Gravity Forms aims to take marketshare away from complex hosted solutions like Wufoo, rather than gobble up the much larger but less demanding market that just wants simple contact forms.
+Though it is commercial only, it powers hundreds of thousands of websites and has dozens of official add-ons.
+Carl has told me many times he doesn't even view most other WordPress forms plugins as competition (though newer entrants like Ninja Forms are doing quite well for themselves), as Gravity Forms aims to take market share away from complex hosted solutions like Wufoo, rather than gobble up the much larger but less demanding market that just wants simple contact forms.

 If you want to keep up with Gravity Flow, check out the website.
-And the project is on Github as well, as Steve is billing for support and automatic upgrades, which starts at €87 (around $100) per year.
+And the project is on Github as well, as Steve is billing for support and automatic upgrades, which start at €87 (around $100) per year.